Linell/Segmentation-Research/README.md

 ```

 I suggest making yourself a function to run it for you.
 Mine is called `doOpenCV` and it *really* helps me out with running the programs.

+It's also worth noting that sometimes MacPorts breaks for no good reason.
+Usually right before your adviser looks at your code. http://charles.lescampeurs.org/2008/08/05/sudo-port-command-not-found this may help.